FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

   -h, --help      show this help message and exit
   -s, --scrape    Scrape only
   -d, --download  Download from database
-  -m, --mix       Scrape and download，not recommended -c, --check     Check how many pages,72 per page
+  -m, --mix       Scrape and download，one page scrape, one page download.
+  -c, --check     Check how many pages,72 per page
   -u, --update    Update Gallery
   ```